 Mr. Palazzolo is the award winning author of High-Performance Differentials, Axles & Drivelines.
 He has designed, built, campaigned and supported various race cars and teams for both professional and amateur racing organizations.
 His scope of work has been entire vehicle inclusive but also focused on competitive, high-performance drivetrain systems.
 He holds a Bachelors degree in Mechanical Engineering from Cleveland State University and a Masters degree in Automotive Engineering from Lawrence Technological University.
 He has received numerous patents for his work and creativity in advancing mobility systems.

-- 365 days of access (from date of purchase) to the 4.5 hour course
+- 90 days of single-user access (from date of purchase) to the 4.5 hour course

 - Links to streaming video modules

 - Instructor follow up to your content questions

 - 0.5 CEUs*/Certificate of Achievement (with satisfactory learning assessment score)

 SAE "e-Seminars" are electronically delivered seminars featuring full-motion video illustrated with synchronized presentation slides. e-Seminars are based on some of SAE's most highly attended and rated classroom seminars.